hadouken/hadouken/README.md

 The `run-build.ps1` can take a few different parameters to control the build.

  - `ChocolateyAPIKey`, used when publishing the Chocolatey package.
- - `Commit`, the commit revision number to embed in the CommonAssemblyInfo file.
-If Git is in your path, it will get it automatically.
- - `BranchName`, the current branch name to embed in the CommonAssemblyInfo file.
-If Git is in your path, it will get it automatically.
  - `GitHubToken`, a GitHub access token to use when publishing a new release to GitHub.
- - `NuGetAPIKey`, used when publishing the SDK to NuGet.
  - `Task`, the build task to run.
 The default is "Default", which does not require any parameters.
- - `Version`, the version number to build.

 #### Example